solenn-tl/ontologie-peuplement/requetes/3_BUILD_KG.md

     FILTER(sameTerm(?folio1,?tirede))
 }}
 ```
-## 5. Precise relative order of landmark versions using document order and Appearance/Disappearance events
+## 5. Precise relative order of landmark versions
+Using the temporal relations, the events and changes we have created, we are now going to precise the relations between landmark version using "Previous/Next property account" properties.

-## 5.1 Add *hasPreviousVersionInSRCOrder* and *hasNextVersionInSRCOrder* using FolioChange events
+### 5.1 Add *hasPreviousVersionInSRCOrder* and *hasNextVersionInSRCOrder* using FolioChange events
 ```sparql
 PREFIX add: <http://rdf.geohistoricaldata.org/def/address#>
 PREFIX cad_ltype: <http://rdf.geohistoricaldata.org/id/codes/cadastre/landmarkType/>